 Magnus Stein is a pioneer in legaltech.
 While working with digitalization in banking he started avtal24 15 years ago.
 The objective, then and today, is to make law accessible for everyone, consumers and businesses.
 Looking at the legal industry from a customer perspective, not being lawyer, and trying to build a reengineered legal service for the future has been an interesting journey and a struggle to get acceptance from the traditional legal industry.
 2010 after closing the first founding round Magnus left his job at Citibank and became a fulltime legaltech entrepreneur.

 Reengineering a business model includes heavy tech investments, devoted investors and grit.
-The initial idea has today evolved into three companies; avtal24, Stirling Blue and Pactumize.
-All with different target groups, investors and management teams, but with the same mission – law made easy!
+The initial idea has now evolved into Lexly, but with the same mission – law made easy!

 Victoria Swedjemark, business lawyer